9623Y/9623Y-Spin-Up-Notebook/README.md

 - [x] Look over the Version 1.1 Game Manual
 - [ ] Discuss Possible Robot Ideas
 - [ ] (If Time) Begin designing intake
-- [Rebecca wrote this as a better way of stating our goals instead of just lazy bullet points] Our goals for today are to look over the Version 1.1 Game Manual and discuss possible robot ideas.
-If we have extra time, another goal is to begin designing the intake system.

 #### **Looking over the Game Manual**
 * There is now no vertical expansion limit in the endgame - SG5